tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/story/index.md

 My mother tongue is Swabian.
 However, I am also familiar with German and English.
 Swedish and French also work to some extent.
+The pictures below show me in Berlin and Leipzig.

 <center>
     <img src="img/me_berlin.png" width="45%">